Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 * **Did the validators load correctly?**

-    Check the logs when Teku started for the the line, `teku-status-log | Loaded N Validators: <validator_pubkey>[, <validator_pubkey>]`, where `N` is the number of expected validators.
+    Check the logs when Teku started for the line, `teku-status-log | Loaded N Validators: <validator_pubkey>[, <validator_pubkey>]`, where `N` is the number of expected validators.
 Each validator's truncated public key is also listed.